Delayed Feedback Modeling with Influence Functions: Experiment

-The offline experimental results on criteo dataset across different backbones are shown in Table \ref{main}.
-From these results, we can obtain the following observations: \begin{itemize}[leftmargin=*] \item Retrain consistently outperforms Vanilla, indicating that the delayed feedback problem indeed hinders model performance.
-Both FSIW and DFM exhibit enhancements over Vanilla, with FSIW demonstrating superior performance.
-This can be ascribed to FSIW's pre-training of supplementary auxiliary models.
-Conversely, nnDF underperforms due to its dependency on global computational information, necessitating the utilization of the full data during model updates. \item ULC's performance is suboptimal because it requires training additional label correction model, which depends heavily on high-quality historical data and cannot effectively adapt to changes in user interests. \item IF-DFM works significantly better than other baselines across all metrics and backbones, highlighting its effectiveness in addressing the delayed feedback problem.
-Specifically, IF-DFM achieves the average improvement of $0.55\%$ in the AUC metric, $1.29\%$ in the PRAUC metric, and $4.99\%$ in the LL metric.
-Existing works from Google \cite{cheng2016wide,wang2017deep} and Microsoft \cite{ling2017model} suggest that a $0.1\%$ increase in AUC can yield significant improvements and tangible benefits in real-world applications. \item In terms of relative improvements, IF-DFM closely approximates the performance of Retrain.
-Notably, the relative improvements for AUC, PR AUC, and LL are $85.16\%$, $82.07\%$, and $85.89\%$, respectively, demonstrating the effectiveness of IF-DFM. \end{itemize}
+The offline results on the Criteo dataset across different backbones are summarized in Table~\ref{main}, from which we draw the following observations: \begin{itemize}[leftmargin=*] \item Retrain consistently outperforms Vanilla, confirming that delayed feedback negatively impacts model performance.
+Both FSIW and DFM improve upon Vanilla, with FSIW achieving better results due to its pre-trained auxiliary models.
+In contrast, nnDF underperforms due to its reliance on global information and the need for full data during updates. \item ULC shows limited performance, as it depends on a label correction model that requires high-quality historical data and struggles to adapt to shifting user interests. \item IF-DFM significantly outperforms all baselines across metrics and backbones, demonstrating its effectiveness in handling delayed feedback.
+It achieves average improvements of $0.55\%$ in AUC, $1.29\%$ in PRAUC, and $4.99\%$ in LL.
+Prior work from Google~\cite{cheng2016wide,wang2017deep} and Microsoft~\cite{ling2017model} indicates that even a $0.1\%$ AUC gain can lead to substantial real-world benefits. \item In terms of relative gains, IF-DFM approaches the performance of Retrain, with improvements of $85.16\%$ (AUC), $82.07\%$ (PRAUC), and $85.89\%$ (LL), underscoring its effectiveness. \end{itemize} Compared to Criteo, the Taobao dataset has a lower conversion rate.
+As shown in Figure~\ref{fig:both_images}, IF-DFM surpasses the best baseline in most cases, with AUC and PRAUC gains of $0.28\%$ and $0.94\%$, respectively.
+FSIW benefits from pre-trained importance estimators, giving it short-term advantages.
+However, IF-DFM, by leveraging real label information, better approximates retraining and, as shown in subsequent experiments, adapts more effectively to evolving user interests.

-Compared to the Criteo dataset, the Taobao dataset exhibits a lower conversion rate.
-The experimental results of IF-DFM on the Taobao dataset are shown in Figure \ref{fig:both_images}.
-We can observe that our method surpasses the current best baseline in most cases.
-Specifically, the AUC increases by $0.28\%$, and the PRAUC increases by $0.94\%$.
-FSIW requires pre-training an additional model to estimate the importance weights that correct for the label distribution shift, making its short-term results better than retraining.
-In contrast, our method approximates retraining by incorporating real label information.
-However, as discussed in the following experiments, IF-DFM will better adapt to changes in user interests over time.